amezng/gossip/README.md

 # akka-chat
-Chat application implemented in akka toolkit, using websocket.
+Chat app built using play framework, akka and websocket.